 On rare occasions, an essay comes along that translates into words that feeling of primal, perpetual competition, flesh vs. metal, that is weight training.
-In 1994, it was “Iron and Soul” by punk Renaissance man Henry Rollins, published in Details magazine and reposted all about the internet.
-It’s here (and everywhere).
-Here’s how it ends:
+In 1994, it was “Iron and the Soul” by punk Renaissance man Henry Rollins, published in Details magazine and reposted here.

 A quarter-century later, a similar paean to the Iron, “The Zen of Weight Lifting,” recently appeared in the New York Times.
-It’s by Brad Stulberg, author of The Passion Pardox and Peak Performance, and it elucidates the soul-nourishing effects of moving heavy metal again and again, workout after workout.
-Here’s an excerpt:
+It’s by Brad Stulberg, author of The Passion Pardox and Peak Performance, and it expounds on the soul-nourishing effects of moving heavy metal again and again, workout after workout.
+Here’s an excerpt from Stulberg’s essay:

 In the weight room, however, it’s just you and the bar.
 You either make the lift or you don’t.
 If you make it, great.
 If not, you train more, and try again.
 Some days it goes well, other days it doesn’t.
 But over time, it becomes clear that what you get out of yourself is proportionate to the effort you put in.
 It’s as simple and as hard as that.
 A kind of straightforwardness and self-reliance that gives rise to an immense satisfaction, a satiating feeling that makes it easier to fall asleep at night because you know you did something real, something concrete, in the world.